-After this command takes effect, you can set the corresponding label bit of the PIM-SM port.
-The BSM packets that are received from a port will not be transmitted from the port.
+After this command takes effect, you can set the corresponding label bit of the PIM-SM interface.
+The BSM packets that are received from a interface will not be transmitted from the interface.

 The following example sets the DR priority value to 200 for the interface f0/0: